jwmatthews/python_flask_mongoengine_restapi/README.md

  1. Application served as a WSGI app from Apache
  1. Mongoengine is used to store data to MongoDB
  1. Example of custom exceptions for the API
+ 1. Example of custom logging of application and unittests
  1. Curl scripts showing how to pass in JSON data
  1. Unit tests excercising the REST API